Twentieth Dynasty of Egypt: Pharaohs of the 20th Dynasty

 The pharaohs of the 20th Dynasty ruled for approximately 120 years: from c.
 1187 to 1064 BC.
 The dates and names in the table are mostly taken from "Chronological Table for the Dynastic Period" in Erik Hornung, Rolf Krauss & David Warburton (editors), Ancient Egyptian Chronology (Handbook of Oriental Studies), Brill, 2006.
 Many of the pharaohs were buried in the Valley of the Kings in Thebes (designated KV).
 More information can be found on the Theban Mapping Project website.

-Timeline of the 20th Dynasty
+Timeline

-Pharaonic Family tree
+Family tree

 The Twentieth Dynasty of Egypt was the last of the New Kingdom of Egypt.
 The familial relationships are unclear, especially towards the end of the dynasty.